hydraulic-software/jcef-conveyor/README.md

 1. Currently the app only works on macOS and Windows.
 2. You must build on UNIX (this is because the `from-maven.conf` doesn't work on Windows yet, not any fundamental incompatibility, you could provide the classpath separately).
-3. You must build with `build.sh` which works around various bugs and limits in Conveyor, mostly related to weirdness in how JCEF is distributed.

 Linux support and Windows building will hopefully come soon.